GroovinChip/dart_class_generator/README.md

 # dart_class_generator

 A Flutter that can generate Dart classes.
 Runs on Android and Web.
-Check out the web app at [link]
+Check out the web app [here](https://groovinchip.github.io/dart_class_generator/#/)

 ### Notes:
 - Plans for supported platforms include Windows and possibly iOS and macOS.